DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 Use the [timeout](../../reference/selector.md#optionstimeout) option to specify the selector timeout in test code.
 To set the timeout when you launch tests, pass it to the [runner.run](../../reference/testcafe-api/runner.md#run) API method or the [--selector-timeout](../../reference/command-line-interface.md#--selector-timeout-ms) command line option.

-During the timeout, the selector is re-executed until it returns a DOM node or the timeout exceeds.
+During the timeout, the selector is re-executed until it returns a DOM node or the timeout is exceeded.
 If TestCafe cannot find the corresponding node in the DOM, the test fails.

 > Note that you can specify that the node returned by the selector should also be visible.
 To do this, use the [visibilityCheck](../../reference/selector.md#optionsvisibilitycheck) option.